rioastamal-examples/golang-app-runner-demo/README.md

 $ cd golang-app-runner-demo/terraform
 ```

 Run Terraform initialization then apply to create all AWS resources.
 Make sure you already configure your AWS CLI credentials before running command below.
+By default it will all the resources in `us-east-1` region.

 ```
 $ export APP_VERSION=1.1